BParr03/Mini-Calculator/README.md

 # Mini-Calculator
-Simple Calculator project - made during my summer break just to practise coding
+Simple Calculator Project - Made during a summer break between university academic years; CSS improved gradually when I had time to work on it more.